Jump to content

 Russian human rights activist Yulia Navalnaya receives the Ludwig Beck Prize.

-She stood up for the fundamental values of the UN Charter of Human Rights at the risk of her freedom and her life.
-In this way, she continues her husband's political struggle and is committed to freedom, democracy and peace.
+Julia Navalnaya was honored for her many years of support for her husband, opposition politician Alexei Navalny, until his death.
+She stands up for the fundamental values of the UN Charter of Human Rights, putting her freedom and her life at risk.
+In this way, she continues her husband's political struggle and is committed to freedom, democracy, and peace.

 Lord Mayor Gert-Uwe Mende

+The award, which comes with a prize of €2,500, went to Johann Zernickel and Andrej Belosludov in 2025.
+They were nominated by Felix Paschek, then Chief of Police of West Hesse.
 In April 2024, Zernickel and Belosludov saved a neighbor from a knife attack.
 Zernickel pulled the attacker away from the neighbor and held him until the police arrived.
 Meanwhile, Belosludov secured the knife that the attacker had dropped and administered first aid.
-The seriously injured neighbor was taken to hospital after the arrival of the police and ambulance service and successfully operated on there.
+The seriously injured neighbor was taken to the hospital after the police and emergency services arrived and underwent successful surgery.

 Contact us